-The District shall offer health enhancement opportunities that include the components of a quality health enhancement program.
-Health enhancement instruction shall be aligned with the Montana Health Enhancement Content Standards and Benchmarks.
-All students shall have the opportunity to participate regularly in supervised, organized or unstructured, physical activities, to maintain physical fitness, and to understand the short-and long-term benefits of a physically active and healthy lifestyle.
+The District shall offer health enhancement opportunities that include the components of a quality health enhancement program taught by a K-12 certified health enhancement specialist.
+Health enhancement shall equip students with the knowledge, skills, and values necessary for lifelong physical activity.
+Health Enhancement instruction shall be aligned with the Montana's Health Enhancement and National Associations of Sport and Physical Activity/American Alliance of Health, Physical Education, Recreation and Dance Physical Education Content Standards and Benchmarks.

+All K-12 students of the District shall have the opportunity to participate regularly in supervised organized or unstructured, physical activities to maintain physical fitness, and to understand short and long-term benefits of a physically active and healthy lifestyle.